Welcome to GeoMod2008!

 Regione Toscana Website

 Thank you everyone for a successful event.
-Please join us next year for GEOMOD2009.
+For more information about zero-waste initiatives, please join visit this blog.